Cold Brew Coffee Ratio Formula

-We explain how to achieve a cold brew coffee to water ratio that gives you a great tasting, refreshing coffee drink.
+We explain how to achieve a cold brew coffee ratio that gives you a great tasting, refreshing coffee drink.

 Find out what constitutes a good coffee to water ratio for cold brew coffee.

-When you are new to the world of cold brewing it can seem a little daunting.
-In fact, it is one of the easiest brew methods to master.
+When you are new to the world of cold brewing, it can seem a little daunting.
+In fact, it is one of the easiest brewing methods to master.

 The two most important points about this type of brew are:

-- The correct quantity of fresh coffee grounds to cool water volume
+- The correct quantity of fresh coffee grounds for the cool water volume

 - The extended brewing time this method involves